prometheus/prometheus/docs/configuration/configuration.md

 [ api_server: <host> ]

 # The Kubernetes role of entities that should be discovered.
-# One of endpoints, service, pod, node, or ingress.
+# One of endpoints, endpointslice, service, pod, node, or ingress.
 role: <string>

 # Optional path to a kubeconfig file.